 Economic theory aside, the US has acted in bad faith by pressuring its allies to ban Huawei’s 5G network from their countries.
 This is a prime example of market distortion.
 The charge rings especially true given that independent investigations by Western governments, such as Britain’s, have shown that there is no legitimate security concerns that would warrant a ban.
 Government intervention, it seems, is only justified when the US does it.

 Finally, no discussion of US aggression would be complete without mentioning the charges against Huawei heiress, Meng Wanzhou.
-Meng is accused of fraudulently attempting to evade sanctions on Iran, which is not an offence as far as we are concerned.
-Also, America’s friendly relations with countries such as Saudi Arabia disqualify it from playing the “freedom and democracy” card to justify actions against Iran, and the way the US uses its overwhelming economic power against smaller nations is nothing short of despotic.
+Meng is accused of fraudulently attempting to evade sanctions on Iran, which is not an offence that we should recognise.
+This is because America’s friendly relations with countries such as Saudi Arabia disqualify it from playing the “freedom and democracy” card to justify actions against Iran, and the way the US uses its overwhelming economic power against smaller nations is nothing short of despotic.

 The problem today is that US hegemony has been accepted as the norm.
 Many European Union member states bow to the whims of whichever government is in power in the US and are willing to do their business for them.
 Regardless of your position on China, it is a good thing that there is still another country in the world that can oppose US dominance at every turn and let weaker parties have a voice.